LukeShortCloud/simpler_things_extras/stre_pc_guide.md

 ### Design Your Character

 Figure out who your character is, their desires, and their backstory.
 For tips, refer to the [Life Pages TTRPGs Character Creation guide](https://github.com/ekultails/lifepages/blob/master/src/games/tabletop.rst#character-creation).

+## Rules

+Read over the [official rules for Simpler Things RPG](https://github.com/ekultails/simpler_things_rpg/blob/master/simpler_things.md) to get a better understanding of the game.
+As a player, you are not expected to memorize these rules.
+The game master will be in charge of knowing how the rules work.